Kalanchoe delagoensis Eckl. & Zeyh.

 Chandelier Plant, Lizard Plant, Mother of Millions, Mother of Thousands

 Kalanchoe tubiflora, Kalanchoe verticillata, Bryophyllum tubiflorum, Bryophyllum verticillatum, Bryophyllum delagoense, Geaya purpurea

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 It is easy to grow the Chandelier Plant.
 In fact, you have to learn to control its spread as a part of caring.
 Growing this plant can be worth all this trouble when you learn how to keep it under control, especially when the orange blooms appear.

 For those with more hospitable conditions, learning how to grow Kalanchoe and keep it within bounds may include growing it in a large container or even as a houseplant.
-While drought and heat resistant, the plant is also adaptable to moist growing conditions and will often recover from a mild winter freeze.
+While drought and heat resistant, the plant is also adaptable to most growing conditions and will often recover from a mild winter freeze.

 Chandelier Plant care often includes removing small plants that have jumped from the container into the ground or another pot.
 This happens because Chandelier Plant forms small plantlets at the ends of the leaves.
 When these are dislodged, they immediately take root and begin growing in any available soil.
 Removing them from unwanted areas is an integral part of caring for Chandelier Plants.